-- You will explore a range of different processes and techniques including hand and machine based embroidery, applique, fabric printing and drawing for fashion design - You will base your studies on the work of key textiles and fashion designers. - You will learn how to address the key assessment objectives to prepare you for study at level 2 BTEC and GCSE level.
+- You will explore a range of different processes and techniques including hand and machine based embroidery, applique, fabric printing and drawing for fashion design - You will base your studies on the work of key textiles and fashion designers. - You will learn how to address the key assessment objectives to prepare you for study at GCSE level.
 These are: Develop, Refine, Record and Present. - You will learn how to show a creative journey from initial idea through to outcome.
 You will learn how to research in an independent manner.

 An NC level will be awarded according to National Curricular criteria.
-At the end of the course, students achieving well will be eligible to study level 2 BTEC/GCSE Fashion and Textiles in year 10.
+At the end of the course, students achieving well will be eligible to study GCSE Fashion and Textiles in year 10.